10658756_10152430171618806_2130957445339350277_o

 Open May 1 to October 15 each year, the Complex welcomes individuals, families, and tour groups as we fulfill our mission to engage the public in the heritage, culture, and preservation of Madison County History.

-All are welcome to visit and explore the past through the lens of local history.
+Visit us in 2025 to explore the past through the lens of local history.

 The Madison County Historical Complex is located on 25 picturesque acres on the south edge of Winterset, Iowa.
 Its crown jewel is the 1856 Bevington Mansion constructed by C.D.
 “Doc” Bevington, restored and furnished in rich Victorian style.